 How does data_engine maintenance and retention work?

 The data_engine indexing option was added to the data_engine a long time ago, but in large environments we do not recommend using it.
-In fact the data_engine developer that originally added that option intended to remove it some time ago but it still remains.

-The data_engine index maintenance option, when enabled and run by the data_engine, only runs on the RN, HN, BN, DN, VN tables.
+The data_engine index maintenance option, when enabled and run by the data_engine, only runs on the RN, HN, BN, DN, and VN tables.

 RN = Raw data